costajob/app-servers/README.md

 ## Vagrant
 As for the [ruby-app-servers](https://github.com/costajob/ruby-app-servers) repo i've used a [Vagrant](https://www.vagrantup.com/) box with the following specs:
 * Ubuntu Trusty 64 bit
-* 2 VCPUs (out of 4 cores 2.2Ghz)
+* 3 VCPUs (out of 4 cores 2.2Ghz)
-* 4GB of RAM (out of 8GB 1333Mhz DDR3)
+* 6GB of RAM (out of 8GB 1333Mhz DDR3)

-I know i am not testing on a production server, anyway this hardware mimics very closely the average slice offered by common [cloud hosting providers](https://www.digitalocean.com).
+I know i am not testing on a production server, anyway this hardware mimics pretty closely the common slice offered by cloud hosting providers.
 Using Vagrant also allows decoupling the client (app servers) by the server (wrk), thus preventing unreliable results.

 ## Languages